-The Dual Relay Bricklet is discontinued.
-We are selling our remaining stock.
+The Dual Relay Bricklet is discontinued and is no longer sold.
 The Industrial Dual Relay Bricklet is the recommended replacement.

 The Dual Relay Bricklet can be used to extend the features of Bricks by two relays.
 Each relay has three terminals such that the terminal in the middle is electrically connected to the terminal left or right depending on the state.
 The state is visualized by a LED.
 The new hardware version 1.2 is equipped with extensive protection circuitry against interference of inductive load switching.

 You can use this Bricklet to switch power supplies, motors, lamps, etc. Consider the maximum voltage and current.

 If you want to switch inductive loads, please see: Inductive Load Switching.

 Terminals and contacts are not insulated.
 If you want to switch higher voltages, consider to put the Dual Relay Bricklet in a casing.
 Touching the contacts is potentially life-threatening!

 |Dimensions (W x D x H)||45 x 45 x 25mm (1.77 x 1.77 x 0.98")|